 3PL Vs. 4PL

-3PL services are valuable for outsourcing specific processes, but what if there was a way to outsource everything related to fulfillment?
+3PL services are valuable for outsourcing specific processes, but what if there was a way to outsource everything related to fulfillment and order management?
 That’s what fourth-party logistics (4PL) is for.
 4PL companies can harness numerous 3PLs to further integrate and optimize e-commerce delivery needs.

 Where 3PL companies are designed to process day-to-day transactions for medium and small businesses, 4PL companies streamline the entire fulfillment ecosystem.
 Here is a detailed breakdown of 3PL vs. 4PL: